 - 2 cups coconut milk

 - Heat light olive oil in a pan over medium-high heat.

 - Once the oil is hot, add onions and garlic and cook for 2-3 minutes.
 Keeps stirring frequently.

 - Add Thai red curry paste and cook for a minute.

-- Add pumpkin puree, ½ cup vegetable broth, minced ginger, light brown sugar, red pepper flakes, salt, and pepper, and cook the soup on medium heat for 4-5 minutes.
+- Stir in the pumpkin puree, ½ cup vegetable broth, minced ginger, light brown sugar, red pepper flakes, salt, and pepper, and cook the soup on medium heat for 4-5 minutes.

 - Note – Vegetable broth also has a lot of salt in it, so be careful with the additional salt.

 - Bring the soup to a boil and switch off the heat immediately once it comes to a boil.
 Serve hot.